Work Process Dance About

 Naming can be a trickier part of my process.
 With this project I wanted to draw from words which associated to the idea of transitioning and the transcommunity.

-4. Visual Concepts
+4. Visual Research

 5. Story Development/Character Design